orasik/form3/README.md

 Reason:
 - Personal preference as I find them easier to read and maintain instead of chained `+` signs between strings.

+***4. I haven't implemented all business logic to validate `Create` account for all countries***
+Reasons:
+- Time consuming.
+- It will follow the same pattern I have implemented.
+A new country means a new file inside `accounts` folder and unit test it.
+Also adding the country code to `switch` statement in `Validate` method.

 ## Test

 ```bash
 go test -v ./...
 ```

-## Integration Test and docker-compose
+## Integration test and docker-compose

-This will be in the other repository `https://github.com/orasik/form3-integration`
+This will be in the other repository `https://github.com/orasik/form3integration`